Act 3, Scene 4: the banquet

-Although this scene is mostly about people sitting at a table, it is actually highly dramatic because of the ghost and Macbeth’s reaction to it.
-We may interpret the appearance of Banquo’s ghost in two ways: either as real or as a figment of Macbeth’s imagination.
-In any case, it is bad for Macbeth.
-If the ghost is real - as most Elizabethans would think - it is a sign that God is punishing him for his killings.
-If the ghost is imaginary - as most modern readers would think - it is a sign that Macbeth is falling apart psychologically because he is riddled with guilt and fear.
+We may interpret the appearance of Banquo’s ghost in two ways: Either it is really there, or it is merely a figment of Macbeth’s imagination.
+If the ghost is real - as most Elizabethans would perhaps think - it is a sign that God is punishing him for his killings.
+If the ghost is imaginary - as most modern readers would think - it is a sign that Macbe...